Nectar vs. Purple Mattress Comparison

 Responsiveness refers to the way the mattress reacts to the application of weight and pressure.
 In other words, how the bed contours to the shape of your body.
 This is a very important factor as a responsive bed will help maintain spinal alignment and increase comfort.

 Both beds are foam, which tends to be quite responsive.
-In this comparison, the Purple comes out with a slight edge, mostly due to its Smart Grid foam.
+In this comparison, the Purple comes out with a slight edge, mostly due to the Purple Grid.

 Resilience and Bounce